MvEerd/ergogen-gui/README.md

 ## Ergogen GUI
 This is a web interface for [Ergogen](https://github.com/mrzealot/ergogen) by @MrZealot.

+### :warning: Note this GUI currently still uses 3.0 and depends on several outdated packages so has not been updated yet.

 This adds some additional features like
 - Live preview reloading
 - VSCode editor (Monaco)